Tip: Download a handy printable version of these Moving House Packing Tips at the bottom of this page.

 We hope these packing tips for moving house have helped you in the ‘how to pack’ department.
 Don’t forget Kent’s professional removalist packers are here to help if the job turns out to be bigger than expected.
+As far as moving and packing companies go, we’re one of the best in the business, with over 1 million removals under our belt.
 Plus there’s a whole collection of moving house checklists to use with these moving house packing tips.

 How soon should you pack for a move?